Exclusive Offer: Enjoy Free CARA

 Social isolation increases stress hormone levels by 50%

-While self-care strategies are important, professional help becomes necessary when stress significantly impacts your life:
+Self-care matters, but provider help becomes necessary when stress significantly impacts your life.

-• You feel overwhelmed most days and can't seem to cope with daily demands
+• You feel overwhelmed most days and can't cope with daily demands

-• Stress is causing physical symptoms like chronic headaches, digestive problems, or chest pain
+• Stress causes physical symptoms like headaches, digestive issues, or chest pain

 • You're using alcohol, drugs, or other unhealthy coping mechanisms

-• Stress is affecting your work performance, relationships, or ability to function
+• Stress affects your work performance, relationships, or ability to function

-• You're experiencing symptoms of anxiety or depression alongside stress
+• You're experiencing anxiety or depression symptoms alongside stress

 • Self-care strategies aren't providing relief after several weeks